ThePorgs/Exegol-images/sources/assets/exegol/skel/supported_setups.md

   - `/opt/my-resources/setup/vim/bundle/*` --> `~/.vim/bundle/`

 ### neovim

- To automatically overwriting its neovim configuration to allow all users to use their personal configuration.
+To automatically overwrite the `neovim` configuration to allow all users to use their own personal config.

- - To automatically overwrite the `~/.config/nvim/` configuration, copy your config in `/opt/my-resources/setup/nvim/`
+- To automatically overwrite the `~/.config/nvim/` configuration, copy the custom config in `/opt/my-resources/setup/nvim/`
- - It is possible to install plugins dependencies with the APT customization system (see apt).
+- It is possible to install plugins dependencies with the APT customization system (see "apt").

 ### tmux